Syrian army advances west of Raqqa - Hezbollah military media unit

-BEIRUT The Syrian army has made a sudden advance against Islamic State in the desert area west of Raqqa, a military media unit run by its ally Hezbollah said on Tuesday.
+BEIRUT (Reuters) - The Syrian army has made a sudden advance against Islamic State in the desert area west of Raqqa, a military media unit run by its ally Hezbollah said on Tuesday.

 Syria's vast deserts have become the main theatre of war in recent weeks as rival forces race to capture ground from the jihadist group, which is slowly retreating on several fronts.